Dipor Bil

-Etymology

-The name Deepor Beel is stated to be derivative of the Sanskrit word dipa which means elephant, -r means "of" and bil means wetland or large aquatic body in Assamese language, inhabited by elephants.

-History

-It is claimed that beel was an important dockyard of the Tai-Ahom as well as the Mughals.
-The medieval history reports of Ahom-Mughal conflicts.
-It is also stated that Kampitha and Rambrai Syiemship (the supreme political authority is known as the Syiemship in Meghalaya). had control over this area.

 Access

 It is located 13 km South West of Guwahati on the National Highway (NH.
 31), on the Jalukbari-Khanapara bypass, alongside its north western boundary.
 PWD road skirts the northern fringe of the Rani and Garbhanga Reserve Forests on the south.
 The National Highway 37 borders the beel on the east and north-east and the Assam Engineering College Road on the north.
 Also, minor roads and tracts exist in the vicinity of the beel.
 The beel is about 5 km from the Guwahati Airport (LGB Int.
 Airport).
 A broad gauge railway line skirts the lake.

 Topography and geology

 The beel is bounded by the steep highlands on the north and south, and the valley formed has a broad U-shape with the Rani and Garbhanga hills forming the backdrop.

 The geologic and tectonic history of the region provide the links to the hydrology and channel dynamics of rivers and pattern, and intensity of land use in the area.
 It is commonly stated that the beel together with those adjoining it are an abandoned channel of the Brahmaputra system.

 While the beel and its lowland fringe are said to be underlaid by recent alluvium consisting of clay, silt, sand and pebbles, the highlands immediately to the north and south of the beel are made up of gneisses and schists of the Archaean age.